cirosantilli/linux-cheat/kernel/kernel-module.md

 Also, partitions inside those devices have device files for them too.

-The first main partion inside `sda` will be called `sda1`, the second main partition `sda2`, and so on.
+The first primary partion inside `sda` will be called `sda1`, the second main partition `sda2`, and so on.

 Logical partitions are numbered from `sda5` onwards.

-TODO examples of what you can do with those device files.
-A `dd` example should be here.
+*Warning*: usage of block devices can be very dangerous and lead to data loss!

+Example: copy a block device on `/dev/sda/` to the one one `/dev/dsb`:

+    #sudo dd bs=4M if=/dev/zero of=/dev/sdb

+this could be used to make a full system backup.

+Example: write pseudorandom sequences into `/dev/sda/` to hide data:

+    #sudo dd bs=4M if=/dev/urandom of=/dev/sda

 ###/dev/null